Muhammaddany/Contextual-Image-Caption-Creation-Using-Object-Positional-Embedding-and-Generative-Models/README.md

  * METEOR
  * CIDEr
  * SPICE
-Evaluation scripts and inputs are available in: `evaluation/standard_matric.ipynb/`
+Evaluation scripts and inputs are available in: `evaluation/standard_matric.ipynb`

 **Human Expert Evaluation**
 A human evaluation study was conducted using a five-point relevance scale via Google Forms: https://docs.google.com/forms/d/e/1FAIpQLSfkLlBj6UdrTU6Ixpb0UWGRRitybHly4YKqsxQ8nPMpE-chcA/viewform

-Aggregated expert ratings are provided in: `data/expert rating.csv/` or `data/expert_rating_summary`
+Aggregated expert ratings are provided in: `data/expert rating.csv` or `data/expert_rating_summary`

 **Exploratory Data Analysis**
 Exploratory analysis was performed, analyzed to assess how well three distinct models (M1, M2, and M3) performed, examining key aspects such as vocabulary richness, readability, sentiment alignment, similarity to ground-truth captions, and POS diversity.
-EDA notebooks are available at: `EDA/Exploratory_Data_Analysis.ipynb/`
+EDA notebooks are available at: `EDA/Exploratory_Data_Analysis.ipynb`

 ## Data Availability
-All minimal data required to reproduce the results reported in this study are publicly available in the `data/ directory of this repository/`.
+All minimal data required to reproduce the results reported in this study are publicly available in the `data/ directory of this repository`.